go-chassis/go-chassis/docs/discovery/kube-discovery.md

-# Kube Discovery
+# Kubernetes

-Kube discovery is a registry choice, which leads go-chassis to do service discovery in kubernetes cluster according to Services.
+Kubernetes discovery is a service discovery choice, it implements ServiceDiscovery Plugin, which leads go-chassis to do service discovery in kubernetes cluster according to Services.

 ## Import Path

-kube discovery is a registry plugin that should import in your application code explicitly.
+kube discovery is a service discovery plugin that should import in your application code explicitly.

 ```go
 import _ "github.com/go-chassis/go-chassis-plugins/registry/kube"